NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 7 frames less blockstun
     - Faster endlag on hit (+10 on whiff or block)
 - 4A
-    - DEF window starts frame 11 and ends frame 29 (animation ends frame 43)
+    - DEF from frames 11-35, animation ends frame 49
 - 8B(B)
     - Replaced by Act4A
     - Has three grabbable frames at the startup